phpseclib/phpseclib.github.io/docs/publickeys.md

 Due to the SSH2 tie-in a public key algorithm with parameters not supported by SSH2 will not generate a fingerprint.

 See [RFC4716](https://tools.ietf.org/html/rfc4716#section-4) for more information.

+## Comments
+Only PuTTY and OpenSSH formatted keys support comments.
+See [Saving Keys](publickeys.md#saving-keys) for information on saving keys.

+To read keys doing `$key->getComment()` is sufficient.
+If the loaded key is in a format that does not support keys then `NULL` will be returned.